LoginRadius/python-sdk/README.md

 <h6 id="GetWebHookSubscribedURLs-get-"> Webhook Subscribed URLs (GET)</h6>
- This API is used to fatch all the subscribed URLs, for particular event  [More Info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-subscribed-urls)
+ This API is used to fetch all the subscribed URLs, for particular event  [More Info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-subscribed-urls)

  ```